Switzerland

 The two letters indicate the canton where GE stands for Geneve.

-The last two numerals denote the embassy where 36 stands for India.
+The last two numerals denote the embassy where 25 stands for Colombia.

 Current diplomatic series since 1968 in black on white.